andbangert/VueJS-Webpack4-RoleDice/README.md

 # serve with hot reload at localhost:8080
 npm run dev

-# build for production with minification
+# build for production with minification.
+DOES NOT WORK!!!
+# The project needs to be configured correctly for using WebPack^4
 npm run build

-# build for production and view the bundle analyzer report
+# build for production and view the bundle analyzer report.
+DOES NOT WORK!!!
+# The project needs to be configured correctly for using WebPack^4
 npm run build --report

 # run unit tests